Current VEST fellows are participating in either the 4-Year Program or 2-Year Program. Learn more about VEST Alumni.

-Melissa Lucas is an Institute of Education Sciences pre-doctoral affiliate fellow in the Educational Psychology-Applied Developmental Science program at the School of Education.
+Melissa Lucas is an Institute of Education Sciences pre-doctoral fellow in the Educational Psychology-Applied Developmental Science program at the School of Education and Human Development.
 Melissa received a B.S. in Psychology and Sociology from Virginia Commonwealth University.
 During her undergraduate career and prior to starting her doctoral studies, Melissa worked three years as a Research Assistant with the Clark-Hill Institute for Positive Youth Development at VCU.
 Currently, she is working with Dr. Natalia Palacios.

 Deiby Mayaris Cubides Mateus - [email protected]